 Explore Colorado Springs with PikeRide

 Traveling around the west side of Colorado Springs has gotten a whole lot more awesome thanks to PikeRide, the city’s first and coolest bike share system.
 Launched in the summer of 2018, this non-profit organization provides more than 250 bicycles for rent at dozens of hubs around the west side of Colorado Springs and near popular Pikes Peak attractions.
 The recent inclusion of Manitou Springs into the coverage area has upped PikeRide’s already impressive bike share game considerably.
-Riders can now explore downtown Colorado Springs, Old Colorado City and Manitou Springs via bicycle, avoiding traffic and construction and getting a view of the city that is quite different than the one you get from a car.
+Riders can now explore downtown Colorado Springs and Manitou Springs by bicycle, avoiding traffic and construction and getting a view of the city quite different from what you get from a car.
 If snagging a PikeRide sounds like your jam for your next Colorado Springs adventure, we’ve got tips and recommendations to help you navigate the ins and outs of riding a PikeRide.

 Anatomy of a PikeRide